You might get a laugh or two, but this show is more disjointed, and more foul, than the original.

 Just as Sabrina comes from a long line of witches, so this show boasts an extensive legacy in its own right.
 Sabrina the Teenage Witch first showed up as a character in the Archie comics in 1962, getting her very own comic in 1971.
 Her character has spawned other incarnations, too—including a manga version, three animated television series, three movies and, of course, the seven-season sitcom starring Melissa Joan Hart.

-In most of these versions, Sabrina’s magic is pretty naturalistic: Sure, in the early comics her aunts Zelda and Helga did have a penchant for cauldrons and pointy hats.
+In most of these versions, Sabrina’s magic is pretty naturalistic: Sure, in the early comics her aunts Zelda and Hilda did have a penchant for cauldrons and pointy hats.
 But no one was explicitly worshipping Satan—certainly not Sabrina, who was an unfailingly chipper and well-meaning witch.
 And while her abilities are impressive, they’re typically depicted as being morally-neutral, like double-jointed knees.